Esri/react-arcgis/readme.md

 )
 ```

-You can also nest graphics inside of a GraphicsLayer:
+You can also render graphics inside of a GraphicsLayer:

 ```js
 import * as React from 'react';